aligokalppeker/hypelcnn/README.md

 Each data set has its own licensing, and you should include them in your paper/work.

 # Requirements
-Work with Python 3.6 and 3.7.
-Library requirements are placed in "requirements.txt".
+Works with Python 3.7 and library requirements are placed in "requirements.txt".

 # Source Files
 - notebook.ipynb : A sample notebook for executing the developed ML models.